Computing the center of a fusion category: Abstract

 \section{Abstract}

-We present a (Las Vegas) algorithm for explicitly computing the simple objects of the categorical (Drinfeld) center of a spherical fusion category.
+We present an algorithm for explicitly computing the categorical (Drinfeld) center of a pivotal fusion category.
 Our approach is based on decomposing the images of simple objects under the induction functor from the category to its center.
 We have implemented this algorithm in a general-purpose software framework \textsc{TensorCategories.jl} for tensor categories that we develop within the open-source computer algebra system OSCAR.
-While the required computations are still too heavy to investigate standard examples whose center is not yet known up to some equivalence, our algorithm has the advantage of determining explicit half-braidings for the simple central objects, avoiding abstract equivalences and the like.
-Furthermore, it also works over not necessarily algebraically closed fields, and this yields new explicit examples of non-split modular categories.
+We compute explicit models for the centers in form of the tuples $(X,\gamma)$ where $X$ is an object and $\gamma$ is a half-braiding.
+From these models we can compute the $F$-symbols and $R$-symbols.
+Using the data from the AnyonWiki, we were able to compute the center together with its $F$-symbols and $R$-symbols for all the 279 multiplicity-free fusion categories up to rank 5, and furthermore some chosen examples of rank 6, including the Haagerup subfactor (presented in a separate paper).

 {\refstepcounter{equation}\tag{\theequation}}

 [1]{ }